Understanding and Improving Training-free Loss-based Diffusion Guidance: Related Works

 \subsection{Adversarial Attack and Robustness}

 Adversarial attacks and robustness constitute a fundamental topic in deep learning \cite{chakraborty2018adversarial}.
 An adversarial attack introduces minimal, yet strategically calculated, changes to the original data that are often imperceptible to humans, leading models to make incorrect predictions.
 The most common attacks are gradient-based, for example, the Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining}, Projected Gradient Descent (PGD) \cite{madry2017towards}, Smoothed Gradient Attacks \cite{athalye2018synthesizing}, and Momentum-Based Attacks \cite{dong2018boosting}.
 An attack is akin to classifier guidance or training-free guidance, which uses the gradient of a pre-trained network for guidance.
 Should the gradient be adversarial, the guidance will be compromised.
 This paper establishes the relationship between training-free loss-guided diffusion models and adversarial attacks in two ways.
 Firstly, we prove that training-free guidance is more sensitive to an adversarial gradient.
-Secondly, in Section \ref{sec:accelerated}, we demonstrate that borrowing a superior solver from the adversarial attack literature expedites the convergence of the diffusion ODE.
+Secondly, in Section \ref{sec:accelerated}, we demonstrate that borrowing an adaptive gradient scheduler can improve convergence.
+The optimizers from adversarial attack literature may also expedite the convergence of the diffusion ODE.